-If you have a serious pain syndrome, and other conventional treatment options have failed or have made little progress after more than three months of trying, our Pain Infusion Therapy Program may help.
+If you have a serious pain syndrome and other conventional treatment options have failed or have made little progress, our Pain Infusion Therapy may help.

 - Intravenous Ketamine